-There could be various reasons for WiFi not working on iPhone or iPad, ranging from minor software bugs, weak signal strength and incorrect network settings to other issues.
+There could be various reasons for WiFi not working on iPhone, ranging from minor software bugs, weak signal strength, incorrect network settings, Modem/Router errors to other issues.

 Luckily, most WiFi network problems on iPhone can be easily fixed, unless the issue is due to hardware damage.

-Most of the times WiFi connectivity issues on iPhone can be fixed by the simple act of turning OFF WiFi and turning it back on again.
+Most of the times WiFi connectivity issues on iPhone can be fixed by turning OFF WiFi and rejoining the WiFi Network after 30 seconds.

 2. Enable/Disable Airplane Mode